Vocabulary word Cruel - Practice with online flashcards, spelling bees and vocabulary quizzes

 The adjective 'cruel' has its etymological roots in the Latin word 'crudelis,' which meant 'ruthless' or 'inhuman.'
 This term is derived from 'crudus,' which originally meant 'raw' or 'uncooked' but later acquired the sense of 'bloody' or 'cruel' when applied to acts of violence.
 The idea behind 'cruel' is that it signifies actions or behavior that cause pain, suffering, or harm to others without any sense of remorse or sympathy.
 The etymology of 'cruel' underscores its historical connection to acts of brutality and inhumanity, reflecting the callous and unfeeling nature of actions that intentionally cause harm or suffering to others.

-Find the meaning of cruel
+Find the correct meaning of the adjective cruel:

 Try Again!